minnojs/minno-quest/src/0.0/quest/API.md

 }
 ```

-So that the response for questionName1 can be accessed using `current.questionName1.response`.
+The response for questionName1 can be accessed using `current.questions.questionName1.response`.
 You can use this data within [templates](../basics/sequencer.html#templates) or from within [branches](../basics/sequencer.html#conditions).